Bas3L3ss/event-management-platform/README.md

 # Event Advertisement Website

+# Notice

+Thank you for your interest in my project!
+Unfortunately, I’m unable to fully deploy it at this time, as some of its essential features rely on paid services, including Stripe, Clerk, and Supabase.
+As this is a personal project, I can’t currently cover these costs.
+I apologize if this is disappointing, especially if you were hoping for a live preview.
+However, I invite you to clone the project yourself—everything is set up for you to explore its features and functionality directly.

+Please note that you will need to configure your own API keys for these services to access the full functionality.

 ## Overview

 The Event Advertisement Website is a comprehensive platform designed to facilitate event creation, management, and promotion.
 This project aims to provide users with a centralized hub for advertising events, managing event details, and engaging with event attendees through comments and ratings.